LevanceWam/PythonTutorial/README.md

  The way I solved the issue was deleting the db.sqlite file and restarted the migrations again So keep an eye out for that if that happens

+ ## Python Daily
+ Here in the Python daily folder I will be practicing new skills and attempting new projects to keep my self sharp and better myself.